-- (a) transmission by operation of law; or - (b) devolution on the personal representative of a deceased person; or use of a trade mark has a meaning affected by subsections 7(1), (2) and (3).
+- (a) transmission by operation of law; or - (b) devolution on the personal representative of a deceased person; or - (c) any other kind of transfer except assignment.

+use of a trade mark has a meaning affected by subsections 7(1), (2) and (3).